Mike-Honey/covid-19-outbreak-paths/README.md

 [![Click to view an animated preview of the report](https://github.com/Mike-Honey/covid-19-outbreak-paths/raw/main/2021-05%20Victorian%20Outbreak%20Paths.gif)](https://youtu.be/PTgq2XbJ83Q)

 ----
-**Reference:**

-Case-level data on:
-- Victoria outbreak during July 2021
-- Queensland / Northern Territory outbreak during June 2021
-- Victoria outbreak during May-June 2021

-[dbRaevn](https://twitter.com/dbRaevn) has manually constructed diagrams of the outbreak paths, based on information from daily press cases.

-For the New South Wales June-July 2021 outbreak, manually constructed diagrams are not available after 7 July.
-So I have used the [NSW COVID-19 cases by location dataset](https://data.nsw.gov.au/data/dataset/covid-19-cases-by-location).
-Each day's new cases are arbitrarily linked to prior cases in the same local health district.

-This project turns that inforamtion into structured data and feeds it through an interactive dataviz solution, using [Power BI](https://powerbi.microsoft.com) with the [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview).
-The interactive features allow the audience to filter the dataset by date, cluster or variant.

 **Summary**

-For this project, the manual diagram info is converted into a structured data table (Excel).
-Each row represents a transmission link between cases.
-The codes used for each node on the manual diagram are used as Source and Target nodes to drive the diagram visual.
-Cases with an unknown source are loaded with the same code for Source and Target.
-The dataviz tool used requires unique codes for each node, so suffixes have been added where the manual diagram codes were not unique.
-Once the initial dataset is established, ongoing updates are relatively simple.

-Another sheet in the Excel file provides the colours assigned to each node by date.
-The preferred colours scheme is a steady gradient of purple.
-The colour scheme used on the manual diagram is also presented on an alternate page, for those who prefer that scheme.

-Several dataviz variations are presented on alternate pages - use the page navigation controls at the bottom to view them.
-They explore different layout options and colour schemes, and some alternative visuals.
-The [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview) is the preferred visual, and the kind folks at ZoomCharts have supported this project.

-For the VIC July 2021 outbreak, I've created a "by Area" version with the following features:
-- Case data loaded from [dataset: All Victorian SARS-CoV-2 cases by local government area, postcode and acquired source](https://discover.data.vic.gov.au/dataset/all-victorian-sars-cov-2-cases-by-local-government-area-postcode-and-acquired-source)
-- Cases by Age data loaded from [CovidbaseAU](https://covidbaseau.com/historical/?title=VIC%20Cases%20By%20Age%20Group&return=https://covidbaseau.com/vic/)
-- map by LGA of Case metrics.
-Choose from Cases (raw or per 100,000 residents) for a dynamically shaded map
-- heatmap by LGA of daily Case metrics.
-Choose from Cases (raw or per 100,000 residents) for a dynamically shaded heatmap/matrix
-- graph (network) chart linking cases by LGA.
-Labels hidden by default, slicer control to show them
-- dynamic Reff, calculated using Professor Adrian Esterman's method, detailed on this [Twitter thread](https://twitter.com/profesterman/status/1413293550490460166)
-- dynamic Doubling Days, calculated using the method described this page from [Japan Macro Advisors](https://www.japanmacroadvisors.com/page/category/economic-indicators/covid19-related/covid19-days-for-deaths-to-double/).
-I tried the Wikipedia page but couldnt make sense of it - no clear examples.

 For the New South Wales outbreak, I've created a "by Area" version with the following features:
 - Case data loaded from [NSW COVID-19 cases by location and likely source of infection dataset](https://data.nsw.gov.au/data/dataset/nsw-covid-19-cases-by-location-and-likely-source-of-infection)